hiulit/cross-compile-godot-raspberry-pi/README.md

 scons_jobs = ""

 # Use Link Time Optimization (LTO) when compiling.
-# Options: "yes" or "no".
-# Default: "no".
+# Option: "yes".
 use_lto = ""

-# Pack all the binaries of the same Raspberry Pi version in one zip file in one zip file.
+# Pack all the binaries of the same Raspberry Pi version.
-# Options: "yes" or "no".
-# Default: "no".
+# Option: "yes".
 pack = ""
 ```